AnselmoGPP/Data-Structures-and-Algorithms/README.md

     - Visitor
     - Null object

-Running time complexity is denoted with O-notation (i.e., upper bound) for the worst case.
+Running time complexity of each method is specified in-code next to the method using O-notation (i.e., upper bound) for the worst case.
+If it's O(1), it's not specified.

 <h3>Links:</h3>